raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 2. Using `kind_of?(Frozen)`.
 3. Baking flow control into the predicate modules using the `guard_with_frozen_check` method.

-If a module is created strictly to communciate a predicate to fellow programmers, it's tru that you can define `frozen?` in a module to show that ths is not expected to change, however there is a problem.
+If a module is created strictly to communciate a predicate to fellow programmers, it's true that you can define `frozen?` in a module to show that ths is not expected to change, however there is a problem.
 The interface of the method `frozen?` is abstract enough that the predicate could be a state that changes, or it could be a state that doesn't change.

 That's widely seen as a benefit, but when everything is abstract and could-be-changed in the future, interfaces communicate very little. `kind_of?(Frozen)` pushes the implementation into the interface, true, but it also pushes a contractual promise about the behaviour of `Frozen` into the interface.
 That can be a benefit when you make a conscious choice that you are trying to make this behaviour obvious.